Westley-Foster/WFoster_CS408_Module2/README.md

 final project will look, as the test window's appearance is more minimized and restricted when displaying the webpage.

-3. main.js contains the functionality used in index.html to allow the user to interact with the webpage.
-   It's used to add two given numbers and display an alert dialog and fetch and display random jokes when the respective buttons are clicked.

 ## Testing

 To run the tests for the project in VSCode, run the following command